Nerwyn/service-call-tile-feature/README.md

 ## Example 4

-Selectors for input ranges.
+Selectors for input selects.
 Note that the opacity of selector buttons is set to 0 by default, so they are completely transparent against the selector background.

 ```yaml
 features: